Collegiate School Of Medicine and Bioscience

 The Collegiate School of Medicine and Biosciences requires a written commitment from both students and parents to follow the rigorous four-year course sequence, complete a minimum of 200 hours of community service, earn First Aid and CPR certification prior to entering the 11th grade, and abide by the school’s Honor Code and Dress Code policies.

-2 Letters of recommendation from 2 of the following: current teacher, counselor, principal or designated administrator
+Two letters of recommendation from 2 of following (current teacher, counselor, principal or designated administrator)

 A student and parent/guardian interview

 If accepted, attend the Collegiate Summer Orientation Program prior to entering the 9th grade.

 Click here to visit the Collegiate School of Medicine and Bioscience webpage.